jerodb/auth0-react-login-control/README.md

 export default
 ```

-If the user has a session started **LoginControl** component shows the user's picture obtained from Auth0 or a default pic if no picture exists.
-When this picture is touched a menu with a *Logout* button expands.
-If no session has been started a *Login* button is shown.
-When this button is touched the user is redirected to the Auth0's Login Panel.

 - When the user is redirected back to your app after login, the **Callback** component has to be rendered. **Callback** component automatically catches the uri's hash returned by Auth0 and handles the user authentication.
 A new session is started and the user is redirected to the root location '/', in general this will be the home screen.